Tiedemann Advisors LLC Sells 146 Shares of PepsiCo, Inc. (NASDAQ:PEP)

-Tiedemann Advisors LLC reduced its stake in shares of PepsiCo, Inc. (NASDAQ:PEP – Get Rating) by 0.7% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 20,931 shares of the company’s stock after selling 146 shares during the quarter.
+Tiedemann Advisors LLC cut its position in shares of PepsiCo, Inc. (NASDAQ:PEP – Get Rating) by 0.7% in the third quarter, HoldingsChannel reports.
+The firm owned 20,931 shares of the company’s stock after selling 146 shares during the period.
 Tiedemann Advisors LLC’s holdings in PepsiCo were worth $3,415,000 as of its most recent SEC filing.

-Several other large investors have also modified their holdings of the business.
-Symphony Financial Ltd. Co. raised its stake in PepsiCo by 18.1% in the third quarter.
-Symphony Financial Ltd. Co. now owns 9,497 shares of the company’s stock worth $1,583,000 after buying an additional 1,458 shares in the last quarter.
-ICICI Prudential Asset Management Co Ltd increased its position in shares of PepsiCo by 22.9% in the 3rd quarter.
-ICICI Prudential Asset Management Co Ltd now owns 5,067 shares of the company’s stock valued at $827,000 after acquiring an additional 943 shares during the period.
-Lee Johnson Capital Management LLC boosted its holdings in PepsiCo by 2.4% in the third quarter.
-Lee Johnson Capital Management LLC now owns 8,358 shares of the company’s stock valued at $1,365,000 after purchasing an additional 196 shares during the last quarter.
-Klingman & Associates LLC boosted its holdings in PepsiCo by 2.1% in the third quarter.
-Klingman & Associates LLC now owns 4,834 shares of the company’s stock valued at $789,000 after purchasing an additional 99 shares during the last quarter.
-Finally, Comerica Bank boosted its holdings in PepsiCo by 1.2% in the third quarter.
-Comerica Bank now owns 316,175 shares of the company’s stock valued at $56,177,000 after purchasing an additional 3,745 shares during the last quarter.
-Hedge funds and other institutional investors own 70.76% of the company’s stock.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Mirae Asset Global Investments Co.
+Ltd. increased its holdings in shares of PepsiCo by 34.0% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 1,128,044 shares of the company’s stock valued at $188,812,000 after acquiring an additional 286,169 shares during the period.
+AMI Investment Management Inc. grew its stake in PepsiCo by 0.7% during the 1st quarter.
+AMI Investment Management Inc. now owns 16,627 shares of the company’s stock worth $2,783,000 after buying an additional 113 shares during the last quarter.
+Mather Group LLC. grew its stake in PepsiCo by 29.3% during the 1st quarter.
+Mather Group LLC. now owns 5,562 shares of the company’s stock worth $931,000 after buying an additional 1,262 shares during the last quarter.
+Wsfs Capital Management LLC grew its stake in PepsiCo by 117.2% during the 1st quarter.
+Wsfs Capital Management LLC now owns 2,995 shares of the company’s stock worth $501,000 after buying an additional 1,616 shares during the last quarter.
+Finally, Equitable Holdings Inc. grew its stake in PepsiCo by 8.5% during the 1st quarter.
+Equitable Holdings Inc. now owns 26,909 shares of the company’s stock worth $4,504,000 after buying an additional 2,116 shares during the last quarter.
+70.76% of the stock is owned by institutional investors.

-The firm also recently declared a quarterly dividend, which was paid on Friday, January 6th.
-Stockholders of record on Friday, December 2nd were given a $1.15 dividend.
-The ex-dividend date of this dividend was Thursday, December 1st.
-This represents a $4.60 dividend on an annualized basis and a dividend yield of 2.54%.
-PepsiCo’s payout ratio is currently 65.81%.
+The company also recently declared a quarterly dividend, which was paid on Friday, January 6th.
+Shareholders of record on Friday, December 2nd were paid a dividend of $1.15 per share.
+This represents a $4.60 dividend on an annualized basis and a yield of 2.54%.
+The ex-dividend date was Thursday, December 1st.
+PepsiCo’s dividend payout ratio (DPR) is 65.81%.

-Several equities research analysts have recently issued reports on the stock.
-Barclays increased their target price on shares of PepsiCo from $183.00 to $185.00 and gave the stock an “overweight” rating in a research note on Friday, October 14th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of PepsiCo from $181.00 to $186.00 and gave the stock a “hold” rating in a research report on Tuesday, December 6th.
-StockNews.com upgraded shares of PepsiCo from a “buy” rating to a “strong-buy” rating in a research note on Thursday, October 20th.
-Royal Bank of Canada boosted their price target on shares of PepsiCo from $165.00 to $170.00 and gave the stock a “sector perform” rating in a research note on Thursday, October 13th.
-Finally, JPMorgan Chase & Co. dropped their price target on shares of PepsiCo from $188.00 to $186.00 and set an “overweight” rating on the stock in a research note on Friday, September 30th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating, five have issued a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $183.36.
+A number of brokerages have commented on PEP.
+Credit Suisse Group lowered their price target on PepsiCo from $173.00 to $172.00 and set a “neutral” rating for the company in a research report on Monday, October 3rd.
+Redburn Partners assumed coverage on PepsiCo in a report on Friday, November 4th.
+They issued a “sell” rating and a $141.00 price objective for the company.
+StockNews.com raised PepsiCo from a “buy” rating to a “strong-buy” rating in a report on Thursday, October 20th.
+Royal Bank of Canada upped their price target on PepsiCo from $165.00 to $170.00 and gave the stock a “sector perform” rating in a report on Thursday, October 13th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price target on PepsiCo from $181.00 to $186.00 and gave the stock a “hold” rating in a report on Tuesday, December 6th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating, five have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $183.36.

 PepsiCo, Inc manufactures, markets, distributes, and sells various beverages and convenient foods worldwide.
 The company operates through seven segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; Africa, Middle East and South Asia; and Asia Pacific, Australia and New Zealand and China Region.